 MACHINE INFO

-In the General tab, you see 2 sub-tabs: Machine info and Logs.
-The Machine Info view displays basic information related to endpoint identification (hostname, username, last seen, IP Address, external IP Address), hardware (bios version, manufacturer, motherboard serial, motherboard manufacturer, model, CPU, Memory, Disk serial, and usage), operating system (version, build version, last reboot) and HEIMDAL product status.
+In the General tab, you see 2 sub-tabs: Machine info, and Logs.
+The Machine Info view displays basic information related to endpoint identification (chassis, hostname, username, last seen, IP Address, external IP Address), hardware (bios version, manufacturer, motherboard serial, motherboard manufacturer, model, CPU, Memory, Disk serial, Disk capacity, and Disk usage), operating system (edition, version, full version, build version, service pack, original install state, and Last reboot) and HEIMDAL product status.

 The data is being updated on each data set as follows: